GeoscienceAustralia/ptha/ptha_access/README.md

 ## [1] 0.02427671
 ```
 Notice that these are ordered as expected, i.e. 2.5% <= 16% <= median <= 84% <=
 97.5%.
-However, please note that at the individual scenario level there is not
+However, please note that at the individual scenario level this
-guarentee on the order.
-For example, the 16pc value might be greater than the
+ordering may not hold.
+For example, the `rate_annual_16pc` value is sometimes
-median in some cases.
-This is because the individual scenario values are
+larger than the `rate_annual_median` value.
+This is because the latter
-related to the *derivatives* of the various Mw-exceedance-rate curves, which
+variables are related to the *derivatives* of the Mw-exceedance-rate
-might not be ordered in the same way as the curves themselves.
+percentile curves.
+The derivatives might not be ordered in the same way as the
+exceedance-rate curves themselves.

 ### ***Obtaining tsunami initial conditions for a single earthquake-tsunami event***